NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-Device-BloodPressure/Index.page.md

 ## Profile Specific Implementation Guidance: ##

-This is a derived profile of {{pagelink: Profile-Device,text:UKCore-Device}} and this page only shows the differences between the two.
+This is a derived profile of [UKCore-Device (draft)](https://simplifier.net/guide/UKCoreImplementationGuideAssetsinDevelopment/Home/ProfilesandExtensions/ProfileUKCore-Device?version=current) and this page only shows the differences between the two.
 Refer to the base Profile for more implementation guidance.

 <h3>Minimum Viable Content</h3>